 Each day technology connects people around the world in ways that once seemed impossible, and our shopping habits have undergone a radical transformation as a result.
-Commerce shifted from the tangible world of brick-and-mortar stores to the online marketplace long ago, and the online landscape keeps getting more and more refined.
+Commerce shifted from the tangible world of brick-and-mortar stores to the online marketplace long ago, and the pandemic only accelerated that shift.

-The subscription economy is one of the latest trends in ecommerce, and it’s not hard to understand why.
+The subscription economy is more than just an ecommerce trend, and it’s not hard to understand why.
 Companies across very different industries are all offering their products on a subscription basis in a way that satisfies the customer and companies.

 This sales model allows consumers to receive products or access to a product they regularly use with unparalleled convenience, often for a discounted price.
 From the company’s perspective, they gain long-term customers who are likely to be loyal and satisfied, given the effortless convenience and the discounts they receive.

 Online retailers opting for a subscription model can give their bottom line and logistical operations crucial assistance by utilizing an ecommerce platform specifically designed to boost subscription sales, provide executives with actionable intelligence and deliver the industry’s highest level of security and anti-fraud protection.

 Let’s dive deeper into some different types of subscription models, and examine the various ways an enterprise-level ecommerce platform can drive success for brands with subscription services.